Internal Contract Audit Checklist to Reduce Risk

 Step 9: Assess Financial, Operational, and Regulatory Compliance

-Expand your analysis beyond individual clauses to uncover systemic issues.
+Expand your analysis beyond individual clauses to uncover systemic issues using the Compliance Management module.

 - Financial: billing accuracy, unused services